leifos-gmbh/ILIAS/Services/MetaData/ROADMAP.md

 would be nice to get rid of it, should it not be used anywhere else in ILIAS.

-### Copyright in API

-Information about copyright entries should be available vai the API.

 ### Replace Generic Generators With Custom Iterators

 A lot of generic generators are used throughout the component, along